amirhoseinberyani/springboot-helloworld/README.md

-# Spring Boot Hello World
+# Spring Boot Hello World change with slack

 **A simple Spring Boot 2.x app to send hello world message to a user**